Elmahrosa/Teos-Pharaoh-Portal/TESL.md

 ---

 ## 5. Tokens & Digital Assets
-Any references to tokens, points, governance units, or digital assets:
+References to tokens, points, or governance units:
-- Are experimental utility or governance mechanisms
+- Are experimental utility mechanisms
 - Do **NOT** represent investment offers or guaranteed returns
 - Are subject to jurisdictional regulation